 Sometimes I’m reminded just how small the world is.
 Forty-eight years ago, I attended one day of the penalty phase of the Manson murder trial in downtown Los Angeles.
 Being all of 11 years old, I was introduced to a public spectacle unlike any that had come before it.
 And in that room was reporter and author Ivor Davis, who covered the trial for over 11 months.
 Little did we know that we would reminisce about that day, half a century later.

-My friend Brian’s father, Dr. Keith Ditman, was testifying about the effects of LSD.
+My friend Bryan’s father, Dr. Keith Ditman, was testifying about the effects of LSD.
 He was an expert on the subject and asked us if we wanted to ditch school for the day to attend the trial.
 We quickly said yes.

 Walking up to the doors of the courthouse, we saw a group of young women sitting around a streetlamp.
 I thought this was unusual and later learned that these Manson Family members had held camp there each day throughout the trial.

 After passing through unusually tight security (which required me to remove the Frye boots I was wearing) we entered the courtroom.
 When the three female defendants entered, they looked around to see who was present.
-My friend Brian, who had long blonde hair, and I were distinctly different from anyone else in the room.
+My friend Bryan, who had long blonde hair, and I were distinctly different from anyone else in the room.
 The girls smiled at us and waved.

 I sat next to a court artist, who was there because cameras were not allowed, and marveled at how fast and precise his pencil captured the events of the day.
 I recall that Charles Manson stood up several times and shouted at the judge.
 What he said is lost to me, but I do remember the judge, having had enough, admonishing Manson to sit down and behave — or else.
 He didn’t comply, and the judge threw Manson out of the courtroom.
 We next saw him on a small TV monitor as he sat in a room where he could watch but not interrupt the proceedings any further.